CELPIP Speaking TaskPersonal Experience

 Why This Response Scores High:

-- Clear narrative arc: opening, development, reflection, conclusion
+- Clear story flow: opening, main event, reflection, conclusion

 - Specific details about when, what, and how the event occurred